PhateValleyman/MagiskSSH/README.md

 A zip file will be created in the build-directory.
 It can be copied to the Android device and installed via the Magisk Manager app.

-On my i7-6700k a full build takes about 150s.
+On my i7-6700k a full build takes about 4 minutes.
 The Android-NDK path is set to `/opt/android-ndk` per default.
 It can be changed by passing `ANDROID_ROOT=/path/to/ndk` to make.

 ## Build Dependencies

 * Recent GNU/Linux system on amd64
 * Make.
-Only tested using GNU Make 4.2.1
+Only tested using GNU Make 4.3
 * Wget.
-Only tested using GNU Wget 1.20.1
+Only tested using GNU Wget 1.20.3
 * Android NDK.
 Only tested using version 14.1.3816874
 * Python3.
-Only tested using Python 3.6.5
+Only tested using Python 3.8.8

 Newer versions generally should work.
 Older versions may work or may not.